wp-plugins/xili-postinpost/readme.txt

 are available for developers, authors and webmasters.

-For each post of the resulting list, the displayed result can contain title, excerpt, content, thumnail image with or without link to the post as single.
+For each post of the resulting list, the displayed result can contain title, excerpt, content, thumbnail image with or without link to the post as single.

 == Installation ==